 - Transfer to a parchment-lined cookie sheet with a few inches between each cookie for a crisper cookie.
 Bake at 325 for 10-12 minutes, do not let them brown (golden is fine.)

-- If you want to get fancy, press dough into a pretty shortbread mold.
+- If you want to get fancy, press dough into a pretty shortbread mold, bake as directed for additional 3-5 minutes until just golden.

-- The quality of your butter and the amount of fat it contains can change the moisture content, so be sure to start with REAL butter.
-Meaning, it is rock-hard coming out of the fridge.
+- The quality of your butter and the amount of fat it contains can change the moisture content, so start with REAL butter.
+Meaning, it is rock-hard coming out of the fridge and bring to room temperature.
 I prefer using European butter (e.g. Kerrygold) as it’s higher in butterfat than American butters.

 - How did you measure the flour?
-Might be too much flour.
+It might be too much flour.
 Use the spoon and level method, spooning your flour into the measuring cup, then using the straight edge of a knife to level.

 - Did you use all-purpose flour?
 Perhaps you used a pastry, gluten-free or whole wheat flour, whole wheat flour absorbs more moisture which would lend to a dryer crumb.